eoscanada/pitreos/README.md

 2. The "restore" command will fetch the backup index chosen chosen from the list.
 (Alternatively, you can ask pitreos to restore to the latest backup of a specific tag)
 3. The backup index is parsed: it contains the list of files and their content based on their chunk hashes.
 4. Each non-existing local file is created as an empty sparse file with the expected length, while existing files are truncated (or enlarged) to the expected length
-5. Local chunks are sha1sum'd and compared to the expected chunk.
+5. Local chunks are hashed and compared to the expected chunk.
 6. Chunks which should be empty get a hole punched through them (becoming a sparse file)
 7. Chunks which should have different content are downloaded from your backup store.